DataDog/documentation/content/en/account_management/api-app-keys.md

     - New resources
     - Roles or permissions changes

-If any unusual activity is identified, or you need additional help securing your account please contact [Support][10].
+If any unusual activity is identified, or you need additional help securing your account contact [Support][10].

 ## Troubleshooting